tmaklin/sweepsim/README.md

 sweepsim recognizes the following flags:

 ```
 -o <outputFilePrefix>
 Output file prefix.
 -f <paired-endInputPrefix>
 prefixes for the fastq-files to mix from.
 -n <numReads>
 how many reads to sample in total.
 --props <proportions>
 Use preset proportions rather (default: randomly drawn from uniform distribution and normalize).
 --random <randomizeProportions>
 draw and use random proportions for sampling.
 --shuffle <shuffleProportions>
 shuffle the proportions before assignign them to input files.
 --gzip <gzippedInput>
 Read from input files compressed with gzip (.gz).
 --compress <compressOutput>
 Write the output in compressed format (.gz).
 --help
-	print this message.
+print help message.
 ```